-Thereafter we operationalised the provisional model into a survey instrument.
-We applied this as a preliminary questionnaire pilot survey at face to face interviews with respondents from twelve diverse start-up and experts.
-The purpose of the pilot was to refine our instrument; overcome any lack of clarity and ambiguity; establish reliability and discover any missing issues.
-The questionnaire was tested for consistency (Cronbach $\alpha$ ) and was modified to achieve the final questionnaire version.
+Thereafter the provisional model was operationalised into a survey instrument.
+We applied it as a preliminary questionnaire pilot survey in face to face interviews with expert respondents from twelve diverse start-ups.
+This pilot was intended to refine our instrument; overcome any lack of clarity and ambiguity; establish reliability and discover missing issues.
+The questionnaire was tested for consistency (Cronbach $\alpha$ ) and was modified in several steps to achieve the final questionnaire version.